KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/04_claiming/01_ctype_creation.md

 To see how to manage DIDs, please refer to the [DID section](../01_dids/03_full_did_update.md).
 :::

-The following snippets shows how:
+The following snippets show how:

 <CodeBlock className="language-ts">
   {CreateCType}